Judiciary of Bahrain

 The judiciary of Bahrain is a system of three courts that interpret and apply the laws of the Kingdom of Bahrain.
-Namely, these three courts are the Civil Courts, Sharia Courts, and Criminal Courts.
-Civil Courts have jurisdiction to adjudicate all commercial, civil, and administrative disputes, as well disputes related to the personal status and domestic relations of non-Muslims.
+The three courts are the Civil Courts, Sharia Courts, and Criminal Courts.
+Civil Courts have jurisdiction to adjudicate all commercial, civil, and administrative disputes, as well as disputes related to the personal status and domestic relations of non-Muslims.
 The Sharia Courts, which apply Sharia law, have jurisdiction over all aspects of the personal status of Muslims.
 Criminal Courts have the jurisdiction to deal with criminal matters.

-Each of these three courts have lower and high courts, whose judges are nominated by the Supreme Judicial Council and appointed by decree by the King of Bahrain.
+Each of these three courts has lower and high courts, whose judges are nominated by the Supreme Judicial Council and appointed by decree by the King of Bahrain.
 The Supreme Judicial Council, chaired by the King, appoints the members of the Constitutional Court.
 To secure renewal of these positions, judges may be prone to consider it necessary to take decisions not unfavourable to the wishes or interests of the Government.